Environmental Law Concentration Track

 - With approval of the Environmental Law Track advisor, other advanced environmental law courses, or courses outside the law school related to environmental issues, may be used towards this requirement

 - All students must complete an advanced writing project on an environmental law subject.
 Subject to approval by the Environmental Law Track advisor, this requirement may be satisfied by writing a major research paper in conjunction with an environmental seminar (4-6 credits), as part of an independent study (Advanced Writing Project Law E500), or by publishing a law journal article.

-- Students must earn at least 6 or externship credits with an organization approved by the law school public service program and the Environmental Law Track advisor (such as American Rivers, Center for Environmental Law & Policy, Pacific Legal Foundation, Environmental Protection Agency, Department of Natural Resources).
+- Students must earn at least 6 credits by enrolling in the Regulatory Environmental Law and Policy Clinic or by completing an externship with an organization approved by the law school public service program and the Environmental Law Track advisor (such as American Rivers, Center for Environmental Law & Policy, Pacific Legal Foundation, Environmental Protection Agency, Department of Natural Resources).